Chronology of World War II

 Airdrop Supplies Falling into German Area

-A German Assault Gun in the Oosterbeek Battle
+German Assault Gun

-A Sherman Tank of 11th Armored Division Passing through Leende, Holland, 22 September 1944
+Sherman Tank of 11th Armored Division

-Sherman tank of 11th Armored Division
+Sherman Tank of 11th Armored Division

 American Soldiers in Veghel